syncfusion-content/blazor-docs/blazor/accordion/getting-started.md

 ## Importing Syncfusion Blazor component in the application

-Use any one of the following standards to install the Syncfusion Blazor library in the application.
+Any one of the following standards can be used to install the Syncfusion Blazor library in the application.

 ### Using Syncfusion Blazor individual NuGet Packages [New standard]